mohamadhabash/VisualBERT-for-Memes-Classification/README.md

 ```bash
 python3 visualbert.py
 ```
 6- Alternatively, you can just use the notebooks alone without other files.
 They can be found under `/notebooks`.
+I recommend using `pickle` to save the visual embeddings after extracting them using `Visual_Embeddings_for_VisualBERT_Using_Detectron2.ipynb`, then use the `pkl` file in `VisualBERT.ipynb`.

 ## References
 1- <a href="https://github.com/uclanlp/visualbert">VisualBERT Repository</a>